Esimgali/Soft/README.md

 The Adapter package includes AdapterProviderTesla class that adapts the CarProvider interface to work seamlessly with a ProviderTesla object.
 It achieves this adaptation by modifying the behavior of certain methods to match the expected interface.

-`getBrakesRadius()`: Adjusts the brakes radius based on the existing implementation.
+-`getBrakesRadius()`: Adjusts the brakes radius based on the existing implementation.
-`getEngineHorsepower()`: Retains the engine horsepower information without modification.
+-`getEngineHorsepower()`: Retains the engine horsepower information without modification.
-`getMaximumMileage()`: Adjusts the maximum mileage based on the existing implementation.
+-`getMaximumMileage()`: Adjusts the maximum mileage based on the existing implementation.
-`getDescription()`: Retains the original description.
+-`getDescription()`: Retains the original description.

 The purpose of this adapter is to make a ProviderTesla object compatible with the CarProvider interface, allowing existing code that expects a CarProvider to work seamlessly with a ProviderTesla instance.